ruben4447/ts-smilesParser/GRAMMAR.md

 Branches are speficied by enclosing a SMILES string in parentheses `()`

 A branch's parent atom is the left-most atom in the SMILES string e.g. `C(CO)`.
 If a bond is the first character encountered in `()` (e.g. `C(=O)`) then this is the bond that it is connected to its parent atom by.

+## Radicals
+Radicals are atoms with one unpaired valence electron.

+To define a radical, define the atom in an inorganic group and include a period e.g. `[Cl.]`.
+Radicals are rendered as normal, with a dot `•` above the group

+*Note, a radical cannot have any formal charge, its bond count is not checked and no implicit Hydrogen are added.*

 ## Cyclic Structures
 Opened by a number which indicates which ring it is.
 When a closing digit is reached, these two atoms bond in a ring. e.g. `C1CCC1`